gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 bash: node: command not found
 ```

-`node` is not installed on our `host`.
+`node` is not installed.

-We could just rush and install it
+We could just rush and install it via an available package manager

 ```
 sudo apt-get install nodejs -y
 ```

-but what if we mistype `nodejs` and just write `nodejss`?
+but what if we mistype `nodejs` and instead write `nodejss`?
 What if that `nodejss` installed by mistake turns out to be a malicious package that starts doing dirty stuff on our `host` upon installation?

 What if `nodejs` (the actual legit package) has critical vulnerabilities in itself or in one of its dependencies?